 The Children’s Education Advocacy Project assists students and parents in special education and discipline cases in schools.
 Our attorneys work with families to make sure that each student's needs are correctly identified, his/her rights are protected, appropriate services are developed and delivered, and opportunities for continued education are preserved.

 Children's Education Advocacy Project attorneys help families by:

-- Representation at IEP TEAM meetings and/or discipline hearings
+- Representing students at IEP (Individualized Education Plan) team meetings and/or discipline hearings;

-- Negotiation with school personnel or school attorney
+- Negotiating for students with school personnel or school attorneys; and/or

-- Representation at mediation or further due process actions including hearing before the Bureau of Special Education Appeals
+- Representing students at mediation or further due process actions including hearing before the Bureau of Special Education Appeals.

 To promote equal and non-discriminatory treatment for all students, the Children’s Education Advocacy Project also addresses inequities facing low income and minority children who may be more vulnerable due to poverty, race, limited English, or disability.

 - Massachusetts Department of Elementary and Secondary Education (formerly Massachusetts Department of Education)

 - Children's Law Center of Massachusetts

 - Disability Law Center